-Donald and I had come close to fighting several times over the way he treated Christi while they had gone out.
-She had always turned to me first when they had problems.
-I assumed this was because she knew how I comforted JP on so many occasions.
-I also figured she just felt comfortable talking to me since I was over at their house frequently.
-Several times I suggested to her that she should leave him, but it was to no avail.
-So why then would she always call me, if she was not going to take the advice I gave her?
+Many confrontations between Donald and I resulted from his having battered Christi.
+She always turned to me first after his abusive streaks.
+I assumed this was because she knew how I comforted JP on so many occasions, but I later found out otherwise.
+Several times I suggested to her that leaving him would do her no harm in the long run, but she would take no stock in what I suggested.
+So why, then, would she always call me after he banged her around, if she was not going to take the advice I gave her?
 She and I both knew but let it remain unspoken for the longest time.

-When she finally did break up with him, she confessed things to me no one else could bring her to admit.
-In between the sobs she said "Don't let this get back to Sera or the others.
+The last time he roughed her up, she confessed things to me no one else could bring her to admit.
+In between the sobs she said, "Look, you can't let this get back to Sarah or the others.
 It'd only cause trouble.
-I've liked you since the night you kissed Sera's hand outside our house.
-Then I wished the poem you wrote for her you would have written for me instead.
-I knew she'd never get it."
+I've loved you since I can't remember when."
 The phone was silent for a moment, and then, her voice returned, "I don't know why I'm tellin' you this.
 I must be out of my mind or something."
 I reassured her I thought no thoughts of the kind.
 "You're not really surprised, are you?"

 "I've wondered a few times, but I was never really sure.
 I'd notice you noticing me, and all, but I was never convinced I was reading you right.
 Don't get me wrong, though.
-I'm Sera's, faithfully hers."
+I'm Sarah's, faithfully hers."
 My words slammed into the silence emitting from the receiver, and I was sure I had said all the wrong things.

 "Oh, no, you've got me all wrong.
 I'm not making a play for you.
-I know you are Sera's, and I'd never do anything to come between the two of you.
+I know you are Sarah's, and I'd never do anything to come between the two of you.
+You seem so perfect for each other.
 I just had to tell you how I feel, but please, don't treat me differently."
 I knew exactly what she meant.